 In simple terms, LLM Integration is how you make a language model and do something useful inside your product.
 Whether that means answering internal support queries, suggesting email responses in a CRM, or powering a search assistant, integration is what turns a generic model into a tailored solution.

 In practice, LLM integration is a key layer in LLM product development.
 It's what allows an application to interpret natural language as input, run it through a model with task-specific logic, and deliver meaningful output that feels intelligent, even adaptive.
 Whether you are integrating a hosted model like Claude or self-hosting a fine-tuned version of LLaMA, the integration work is what determines real usability.
+If you are in confusion between NLP & LLM then refer to this article to clear all your doubts.

 Why integrate LLMs into your business?